 For more information, visit: https://bigbuild.vic.gov.au/projects/level-crossing-removal-project/projects/werribee or call 1800 105 105.

 To keep up to date on our advocacy in relation to the Werribee Line Level Crossing Removals - visit: Level Crossing Removal Project - Hobsons Bay

 Western transport infrastructure improvements, Laverton

-Council is seeking state government support for improvements to freeway infrastructure including the entry and exit ramps at Newland Street, Altona Meadows and High Street, Laverton.
+We are seeking state government support for improvements to freeway infrastructure including the entry and exit ramps at Newland Street, Altona Meadows and High Street, Laverton.

 Traffic congestion in the west

-Council continues to push for the state government to fund and deliver improvements in the transport network related to the West Gate Tunnel Project.
+We continue to push for the state government to fund and deliver improvements in the transport network related to the West Gate Tunnel Project.
 Major roads where we seek improvements include Millers Road, Grieve Parade, Blackshaws Road and Geelong Road.